tasnimzotder/PowerShell-Lightning/README.md

 # Prerequisites

+## Check for the execution policy

+Open PowerShell as Adminstrator

+- Run `Get-ExecutionPolicy`

+- If you don't get `RemoteSigned`.
+Then run `Set-ExecutionPolicy RemoteSigned`

+## Terminal Check

 You should use Windows Terminal to have a brilliant terminal experience on Windows.

 Windows Terminal can be acquired from the Microsoft Store, the [Windows Terminal](https://aka.ms/terminal)